MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 ## Queue a file for ingestion and query the results

 In your preferred IDE or text editor, create a project or file named *basic ingestion* using the convention appropriate for your preferred language.
 Place the *stormevent.csv* file in the same location as your app.

+> [!NOTE]
+> In the following examples you use two clients, one to query your cluster and the other to ingest data into your cluster.
+For languages where the client library supports it, both clients share the same user prompt authenticator, resulting in a single user prompt instead of one for each client.

-Then add the following code:
+Add the following code:

 1. Create a client app that connects to your cluster and prints the number of rows in the *MyStormEvents* table.
 You'll use this count as a baseline for comparison with the number of rows after each method of ingestion.
 Replace the `<your_cluster_uri>` and `<your_database>` placeholders with your cluster URI and database name respectively.